TowoLabs/ftso-signal-providers/README.md

 ```

 ## Extended Requirements
-If your provider fulfill the extended requirements below, it may be eligible to receive the `listed` property.
+If your provider fulfills the extended requirements below, it may be eligible to receive the `listed` property.
 We regularly screen signal providers in `bifrost-wallet.providerlist.json` for eligiblity.
 If your provider has been eligible for more than 30 days without receiving the `listed` property or you think a mistake has been made, you may open an issue and provide data supporting your claim.

 ### Trustworthy
 * The team developing and running the signal provider is known to other signal providers